 - PostgreSQL is still a standalone instance and is not clustered.
-Tower does not manage replica configuration or database failover (if the user configures standby replicas). - When spinning up a cluster, the database node should be a standalone server, and PostgreSQL should not be installed on one of the Tower nodes. - It is strongly recommended that a minimum of three Tower instances be in a cluster and the supported maximum is 20.
+Tower does not manage replica configuration or database failover (if the user configures standby replicas). - When spinning up a cluster, the database node should be a standalone server, and PostgreSQL should not be installed on one of the Tower nodes. - The maximum supported instances in a cluster is 20. - All instances should be reachable from all other instances and they should be able to reach the database.
+It is also important for the hosts to have a stable address and/or hostname (depending on how the Tower host is configured).

-- All instances should be reachable from all other instances and they should be able to reach the database.
-It is also important for the hosts to have a stable address and/or hostname (depending on how the Tower host is configured). - All instances must be geographically collocated, with reliable low-latency connections between instances. - For purposes of upgrading to a clustered environment, your primary instance must be part of the tower group in the inventory AND it needs to be the first host listed in the tower group. - Manual projects must be manually synced to all instances by the customer, and updated on all instances at once. - There is no concept of primary/secondary in the new Tower system.
+- All instances must be geographically collocated, with reliable low-latency connections between instances. - For purposes of upgrading to a clustered environment, your primary instance must be part of the tower group in the inventory AND it needs to be the first host listed in the tower group. - Manual projects must be manually synced to all instances by the customer, and updated on all instances at once. - There is no concept of primary/secondary in the new Tower system.
 All systems are primary. - The inventory file for Tower deployments should be saved/persisted.
 If new instances are to be provisioned, the passwords and configuration options, as well as host names, must be made available to the installer.